Srindot/kv_cache_optimization/README.md

 # KV Cache Management for LLMs
-This repository contains the course project of the course Hardware for AI, the course project aims to optimize the kv caching for a particular arch accelerator design.

 # Problem Statement
 Explore strategies to reduce redundant computations and improve memory utilization during long-context real-time LLM inferencing